calcite/loggate/README.md

 - `auth` - The Loki authentication, the list with two items (`username`, `password`).
 - `timeout` - Timeout for one delivery try (default: 5s).
 - `ssl_verify` - Enable ssl verify (default: True).
+- `max_queue_size` - Size of sending queue.
+The default is 0 = unlimited.
+Privileged messages have got a limit 110% of `max_queue_size`.
+- `send_retry` - Comma separated list of seconds for resend.
+The last item of this list is used as default for all other sending.
 - `loki_tags` - the list of metadata keys, which are sent to Loki server as label (defailt: [`logger`, `level`]).
 - `meta` - Metadata (dict), which are sent only by this handler.